GrimLink/GrimLInk/README.md

 I am a Frontend Developer from Zwolle, The Netherlands.

-A I Gamer, Anime watcher and fan of METAL, Rock and Chiptune music 🤘
+Gamer, Anime watcher and fan of METAL, Rock and Chiptune music 🤘

 I am also the creator of [@fylgja](https://github.com/fylgja).
 The modular highly customizable CSS framework.
 Powered by CSS Components for building your Web UI.